 - approve the University's annual budget or its business plan

 - approve the annual report of the University

 - monitor its commercial activities, and its subsidiaries and any other entities it controls, to the extent required to ensure they do not have any adverse impact on, or pose an unreasonable risk to, the University's finances and operations

 - review and monitor the management of the University as a whole or the University's performance as a university (as defined by the Higher Education Support Act 2003).

 As part of responsible governance, Council has delegated day-to-day management responsibilities and other functions to the University's executive and other senior staff in order to be able to focus on the broader policy and strategic issues.
 View details of delegations.

 The Australian National University is a body corporate established by the Australian National University Act 1991.

-The Commonwealth Authorities and Companies (CAC) Act provides a set of core reporting and auditing requirements and sets out standards of conduct for directors, officers and, to a lesser extent, employees of Commonwealth authorities.
-Many of these requirements are modelled on comparable areas of corporations legislation.
-View a summary of the main changes made to the CAC Act in 2008 which affect the University, its employees and Council members.
+The Public Governance, Performance and Accountability (PGPA) Act 2013 provides a set of core planning, performance reporting and auditing requirements and sets out standards of conduct for directors, officers and employees of Commonwealth corporate entities.
+Many of these requirements are modeled on comparable areas of corporations legislation.